torvalds/linux/Documentation/kernel-hacking/locking.rst

 Locking Between Tasklets/Timers
 -------------------------------

-Sometimes a tasklet or timer might want to share data with another tasklet or timer.
+Sometimes a tasklet or timer might want to share data with ayesther tasklet or timer.

 The Same Tasklet/Timer